vladbalmos/mitzasql/docs/index.md

 * VIM style commands with autocomplete support
 * Macros support

 MitzaSQL is heavily inspired by [HeidiSQL](https://github.com/HeidiSQL/HeidiSQL) and its licensed under [MIT](https://opensource.org/licenses/MIT).
+The lexer's tokens implementation used by the auto complete system was taken from the [python-sqlparse](https://github.com/andialbrecht/sqlparse) project.

 Demo and screenshots are available [here]({{ "/screenshots" | relative_url }}).

 ## Project goals